Published: 31 May 2017

 Challenges faced by virtual test environment

 Challenges offered by constrained access to dependencies during the development and testing becomes stronger when organizations move towards continuous delivery.
-The absence of suitable test environments for your dependencies can become a huge barrier when you want to build, test and deploy your software on demand without any help from the real testers.
+The absence of suitable test environments for your dependencies can become a huge barrier when you want to build, test and deploy your software on demand without any help from real testers.
 Some of the key challenges faced by virtual test environments are listed below:

 • Significant Increase in Testing cost